 - Similarly, Comix Zone for the Sega Genesis.

 - Consider the mere existence of a Pirates of the Caribbean world, called Port Royal in Kingdom Hearts II.
-It is a bit jarring, because it's done in a more realistic, grittier style than the anime/cartoon styles of the rest of the game. it's even Lampshaded.
+It is a bit jarring, because it's done in a more realistic, grittier style than the anime/cartoon styles of the rest of the game. it's even lampshaded.
 The protagonists are baffled upon landing on Port Royal and immediately comment that the world looks different.

-- Subverted with Space Paranoids, which is based on the film TRON.
+- Subverted with Space Paranoids, which is based on TRON.
 The only live-action-style characters in that world are Tron and Sark, though unlike the cast in Port Royal, they look a bit closer to the main human cast.
 It helps that Space Paranoids is all blue and shiny, and that Sora, Donald and Goofy receive armor that match the world's style.

 - Played straight with The Grid, which was based on TRON: Legacy, which appears in Kingdom Hearts Dream Drop Distance.
 Like with Port Royal, the cast found there are more realistic, which results in a few awkward scenes, as Sora and Riku, despite their world-exclusive armor, still resemble anime characters.